Leipzig-Corpora-Collection/NoSketch-Engine-Docker/README.md

 - `make stop`: stops the container
 - `make clean`: stops the container, _removes indices for all corpora_ and deletes docker image – __use with caution!__
-- `make create-cert`: create self-signed certificate for Shibboleth (must restart a container to apply)
-- `make remove-cert`: delete self-signed certificate files (must restart a container to apply)
 - `make htpasswd`: generate strong password for htaccess authentication (must restart a container to apply; see details in [Basic auth](#basic-auth) section)